 In early 1998, at the request of the Seminole Trail VFD Board of Directors and brigade membership, the county of Albemarle hired its first paid firefighters to staff the station during the weekdays.
 In July of 1998, Seminole Trail took delivery of a new 100 foot Pierce platform ladder truck purchased by Albemarle County.

 In the early years Seminole Trail had nightly duty crews that covered the station from 6pm to 11pm.
 Members responded from their homes to the station at night to get apparatus and respond to calls.
 During the day members left their jobs to respond to calls, mainly from Sperry Marine Systems.
 In the mid-eighties there was a transition to members spending the night at the station and soon duty crews were developed to share the load across most of the membership.
-This transition continued evolve and currently volunteers staff an engine company and the tower ladder every night, all weekends, and holidays.
-Career staff continue to cover weekdays from 6am to 6pm.
-This combination system keeps the Seminole Trail Volunteer Fire Department staffed round the clock, 365 days a year.
+This transition continued to evolve and currently volunteers staff an engine company and the tower ladder every night, all weekends, and holidays.
+Albermale county career staff assist with covering weekdays from 6am to 6pm.
+This combination approach keeps the Seminole Trail Volunteer Fire Department staffed round the clock, 365 days a year.

 In the fall of 2013 we began our fire station expansion/renovation project.
-During this project the fire brigade moved into the an adjacent building that was formerly the Charlottesville-Albemarle Rescue Squad Berkmar Station.
-This building was extremely small for our needs but the brigade members endured the long year their with great anticipation of our new station.
-A tent was erected next to the building to house the fire engines, as the bays in the building were too small.
-Finally in the fall of 2014 we were able to move back into our new station and help a Grand Opening Ceremony on November 23, 2014.
+During this project the fire brigade moved into the adjacent building that was formerly the Charlottesville-Albemarle Rescue Squad Berkmar Station.
+In the fall of 2014, we were able to move back into our new station.
+The Grand Opening Ceremony was held on November 23, 2014.